pju-/kirby-webhook-field/docs/quickstart.md

 If you have changed the name of the hook, replace `netlify_deploy` with the name you chose.

 A POST request to these URLs will update the status of the webhook.
 If you want, you can protect them by changing `webhooks` to a secret parameter.
 [Learn how use a custom name for your endpoints](https://github.com/pju-/kirby-webhooks/tree/master/docs/config.md#endpoint).

 The use of a JWS secret is currently not supported.
 Use a secret key in the route name instead.

 ## 5 - Done

-You should now see the field the panel for your Kirby installation.
+You should now see the field in the panel of your Kirby installation.
-It should work like this:

-If there are any problems, check the developer tools JS console for debugging.
+If there are any problems, check the developer tools JS console for debugging (Make sure you have not disabled the `debug` flag in the field settings).

 If you want to customize anything, [check out the full options guide](https://github.com/pju-/kirby-webhooks/tree/master/docs/config.md).